jatin7gupta/node-assignment-test/README.md

 ## Additional API's

-* GET /api/todos/Active - will provide all the Active Todos
+* GET /api/todos/Active - will provide all the Active Todos.
-* GET /api/todos/Complete - will provide all the Complete Todos
+* GET /api/todos/Complete - will provide all the Complete Todos.
-* GET /api/todos/Deleted - will provide all the Deleted Todos
+* GET /api/todos/Deleted - will provide all the Deleted Todos.
-* PUT /api/todos/Complete/:id - will mark the status as Complete of the todo with the requested id
+* PUT /api/todos/Complete/:id - will mark the status as Complete of the todo with the requested id.
-* PUT /api/todos/Active/:id - will mark the status as Active of the todo with the requested id
+* PUT /api/todos/Active/:id - will mark the status as Active of the todo with the requested id.

 ### Prerequisites